Maggie Riley

-Maggie Riley (born 1936 - death 10 October 2015) was an English actress, best known for her roles as Maureen in Hazell and Mrs. McMahon in children's television series Grange Hill.
+Maggie Riley (1936 – 10 October 2015) was an English actress, best known for her roles as Maureen in Hazell and Mrs. McMahon in children's television series Grange Hill.

 A member of Olivier's National Theatre company, she made frequent appearances on British TV from the 1960s.

 She died on 10 October 2015 at the age of 79 after a long illness.